Gana Misra

 The Breaking Point: When "More" Became "Too Much"

 The answer came in an unlikely place—buried deep within the Fixing America's Surface Transportation (FAST) Act of 2015.
-While most people focused on the highway funding provisions, regulators included a game-changing mandate: the SEC had to modernize and simplify Regulation S-K, the backbone of corporate disclosure requirements.
+While most people focused on the highway funding provisions, regulators included a significant mandate: the SEC had to modernize and simplify Regulation S-K, the backbone of corporate disclosure requirements.

 The Great Disclosure Diet: Cutting the Fat, Keeping the Meat